Every town needs a future mural, or a series of them.

 Many towns use old photos as displays, including in empty buildings.
 They do get people talking about what you used to have.
 But how are you engaging people in talking about what you will become?

-If every single display depicts the past, who is showing the future?
+If every single display depicts your past, what is showing your future?

 For every historic image, do a one-to-one match with a future image.